dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 Doug Rubio - Security/Operations ->  X=196/197/203

 # Packer Setup
-1. Go into the install folder - "packer build ubuntu14045-webserver" or "packer build ubuntu14045-database"
+1. Go into the install folder
+2. "packer build ubuntu14045-webserver"
+3. "packer build ubuntu14045-database"
+4. "packer build ubuntu14045-slave"
-2. Let packer run, you should now have two box images in the build folder, one for the database and one for webserver
+5. Let packer run, you should now have three box images in the build folder, one for the database, webserver and slave
+6. "vagrant box add packer_output.box --name webserver"
+7. "vagrant box add packer_output.box --name database"
-3. "vagrant box add packer_output.box --name boxname" name it database for the database box and webserver for the webserver box
+8. "vagrant box add packer_output.box --name slave"
-4. (OPTIONAL) "vagrant box list" to confirm that you correctly added the two boxes
+9. (OPTIONAL) "vagrant box list" to confirm that you correctly added the two boxes

 # Webserver Installation
 1. Make sure you edit the vagrantfiles with the correct box name, or "vagrant init webserver"